+The Mount of Transfiguration was a foretaste of Christ’s coming.
 Peter’s desire is for his readers to see beyond the first coming of Christ to His Second Coming.
-He gives a pithy running commentary on his Mount of Transfiguration experience.
-The Mount of Transfiguration was a foretaste of Christ’s coming.
+He gives a concise running commentary on his Mount of Transfiguration experience.

-The name “God the Father” is important for it distinguishes God the Father from God the Son.
+The name “God the Father” is important because it distinguishes God the Father from God the Son.
 God the Son is equally God as God the Father.